faceyspacey/redux-first-router/docs/reducer.md

 The location reducer primarily maintains the state of the current `pathname` and action dispatched (`type` + `payload`).
 That's its core mission.

-In addition, it maintains similar state for the previous route on the `prev` key, as well as the kind of action on the `kind` key:
+In addition, it maintains similar state for the previous route on the `prev` key, as well as the kind of action on the `kind` key.
+Here are the kinds you can expect:

 * *load*: if the current route was the first route the app loaded on, `load` will be true
 * *redirect*: if the current route was reached as the result of a redirect
-* *back*: if the current route was reached by going forward (and not a *push*)
+* *next*: if the current route was reached by going forward (and not a *push*)
-* *next*: if the current route was reached by going back
+* *back*: if the current route was reached by going back
-* *pop*: if the user has used the browser back/forward buttons and we can't determine the direction
+* *pop*: if the user has used the browser back/forward buttons and we can't determine the direction (which is typical in the browser using `createBrowserHistory`.
+If you're using `createMemoryHistory`, the kind will know if you're going forward or back.)

 If the app is utilizing server side rendering, a `hasSSR` key will be set to true.